EU health agency to rule on troubled AstraZeneca jab - RFI

 It is currently a vital part of Covax, which was set up to procure Covid-19 vaccines and ensure their equitable distribution around the world.

-India said Wednesday it would continue to roll out the AstraZeneca jabs -- produced by its Serum Institute -- in its huge immunisation programme "with full vigour."
+India -- where cases are also rising -- said Wednesday it would continue to roll out the AstraZeneca vaccine, which is produced by its Serum Institute, in its huge immunisation programme "with full vigour".

+And in Britain, which has not halted the jab, officials insisted that an expected vaccine shortfall at the end of the month could not scupper plans to lift virus restrictions across the country as the government has promised.

+Italy, the first European country to become engulfed by the pandemic, held a national day of mourning Thursday, with a ceremony in Bergamo, the northern city that became known as "Italy's Wuhan".

+Italy chose March 18 for the memorial to coincide with the day in 2020 when the army had to step in to carry away scores of coffins from Bergamo's overwhelmed crematorium.

+Images of coffin-laden camouflaged trucks crossing the city at night quickly became one of the symbols of the pandemic and still haunt the country today.

-Chile said it had immunised 49 scientists and members of its armed forces working at a research station in the icy wastes of Antarctica, the first innoculations on the southernmost continent.
+Meanwhile, vaccination efforts were under way in Chile, where 49 scientists and members of the armed forces working at a research station in the icy wastes of Antarctica got the jab, the first inoculations on the southernmost continent.

-People stationed at two other Chilean bases in Antarctica had also been due to receive their first doses of China's Sinovac jab, but those were delayed by adverse weather conditions, Victor Videla, the doctor in charge of the innoculation programme, told AFP.

 Antarctica was one of the last places on Earth to be affected by the virus, but on December 21, an outbreak was reported at a Chilean army base, with 36 people infected.

-On the other side of the South Pacific, New Zealand said Thursday its economy contracted at a record rate in 2020, with the government blaming a hard lockdown last year that was instrumental in helping contain the virus.
+On the other side of the South Pacific, Papua New Guinea launched snap restrictions after a surge in cases the government said required "aggressive interventions".

-GDP shrank 2.9 percent the statistics agency said, although Finance Minister Grant Robertson pointed out New Zealand's economy had outperformed those of Australia, Britain, the United States and Japan.

-In Ireland, St Patrick's day celebrations were dampened for a second year running with the country still facing restrictions -- after the first wave of anti-virus measures shut the party down last year.
+For some, vaccines have brought a sigh of relief -- especially for those working on the frontlines.

 Being vaccinated has allowed Colombian doctor Norberto Medina to return to his job at an intensive care unit in the capital Bogota feeling "more relaxed".